owikle/dh-intro/content/3-assignment.md

 Start thinking about not only the history of physical computing, but also the transformation of words into data and the invisible labor that all too often goes into data creation.

+---

 # In class:

-Explore one of the following DH projects and answer these questions:
+**Explore one of the following DH projects and answer these questions:**
 - What does this project communicate?
 - Who is its audience?
 - What types of data does this project use?
 (Think broadly and in humanities terms, beyond data being only numbers!)
+- What else would you like to know?

-Projects to choose from:
+**Projects to choose from:**
 - Willa Cather Archive: <https://cather.unl.edu/>
 - Navigating the Green Book: <http://publicdomain.nypl.org/greenbook-map/>
 - American Religious Sounds: <http://religioussounds.osu.edu/>